 The Hindu laws such as Apastamba Smriti, Manu Smriti, and the scriptures such as Narada Purana strongly condemn the dowry system in society.
 Manu says that 'no father who knows (the sacred law) must take even the smallest gratuity (dowry) for his daughter; for a man who, through avarice, takes a gratuity, is a seller of his offspring.'
-This law has been followed more in breach than in practice, initially seeking dowry from the father of the bridegroom, later converted to seeking dowry from the father of the bride.
+This law has been followed more in breach than in practice, initially seeking dowry from the father of the bride bride.
 Either way, it has been a social evil with no religious sanctity.
 It is hoped that this practice will be done away with greater spiritual realization.